9 Things to Know About Plastic Injection Molding

 Mold making, or tooling, requires significant capital investment because of its critical role in creating parts.
 Tool fabrication typically requires specialty tooling steels.
 However, aluminum tools can lower production costs, especially in the prototype stage but require specific molding techniques.
 More recently, toolmakers are using inexpensive 3D printed molds for very early prototypes and low-pressure molding.

 Before fabricating molds, the parts need to be finalized completely, with the design frozen because any tooling changes are very costly.
 Molders and tool builders must work closely to ensure that the tool design meets the part requirements.
 Every mold must include callouts for parting lines, gates, and ejector marks.
 Parting lines are the line of separation on the part between the two mold halves.
 Gates are channels in the mold where the molten thermoplastic enters the mold cavity.
 Ejector marks are the spots where the injection molding machine’s ejector pins will push the finished part out of the mold.
-If you need more information, we detail tooling in-depth in our tooling guide

 Once the parts leave the injection molding process, they have the option to get finished with a second manufacturing process.
 Finishing processes include outfitting them with threading using ultrasonic, thermal, or other specialty equipment that welds plastics together.
 Parts can receive logos or branding by laser engraving.
 Paint, silk screening, and pad printing may also be applied.
 Finishing with paint or other coatings prevents part surfaces from abrasion and increases longevity.
-Read more about the different finishing techniques in our guide to finishing.

 If you plan on utilizing plastic injection molding, keep in mind there are specific design feature requirements.
 We recommend partnering with a product development company intimately familiar with the plastic injection molding process that will initially incorporate that knowledge into designing your product.
 If you are unsure how to get started or would like some expert advice on plastic injection molding, contact us and we would be happy to help.